Residency Programs

 Open Studios

-Twice a year, in April and November, ISCP hosts two-day Open Studios, presenting work by the 35 ISCP artists and curators in residence, accompanied by performances, panel discussions and exhibitions.
+Twice a year, in April and November, ISCP hosts two days of Open Studios, presenting work by the 35 ISCP artists and curators in residence, accompanied by performances, panel discussions and exhibitions.
 During Open Studios, residents present recent projects, work in progress, site-specific installations and their archives to thousands of professionals and art enthusiasts from New York and beyond.
+In the summer, ISCP hosts a one-day Open House.

 Artists at Work

-Residents at ISCP are invited to present their recent work in monthly public ‘Artists at Work’ presentations.
-These events feature lectures, screenings and performances, and introduce the work of ISCP artists and curators to the New York art community.
+Residents at ISCP are invited to present their recent work in monthly public “Artists at Work” or “Curators at Work” presentations.
+These programs feature conversations with interviewers, lectures, screenings and performances, and introduce the work of ISCP artists and curators to the New York art community.

 The Ground Floor residency is a one-year program that offers subsidized workspace and professional development for New York City-based artists.
 Launched in 2015, Ground Floor at ISCP takes place on the first floor of ISCP in tandem with ISCP’s acclaimed international residency program, forming an integral part of the dynamic, in-house fusion of artists and curators from all over the world.